mbuchthal/Create-a-Framework/README.md

 Simple-Syrvup also allows the user to set an array of objects for their POST endpoints.
 The POST endpoints allow the user to save the POST in JSON format at a specified location.

-To set POST enpoints, the command is:
+To set POST endpoints, the command is:
 ```
 syrvup.postEndpoints(_array_);
 ```